joeykrug/essays/ontopreds.md

 A good example of a no-nonsense ontology editor used in a very, very practical scenario (e-commerce) is [Martin Hepp's](http://www.heppnetz.de/) [Snippet Generator](http://www.ebusiness-unibw.org/tools/grsnippetgen/) for the superlative [Good Relations](http://www.heppnetz.de/projects/goodrelations/) e-commerce ontology, used by more than ten thousand stores to present their catalogs on the web in a way that makes it maximally easy for search engines to index them.

-I think it quite possible to do the same for predictions on a prediction market.
+I think it is quite possible to do the same for predictions on a prediction market.

 ### Resolving prediction quickly and reliably